 Looking for more creator tools and resources?
 Visit Thematic’s Creator Toolkit for additional resources on creating content – including starting a YouTube channel, thumbnail and channel art templates, best practices, and of course, great royalty free songs to use in your videos for free with Thematic.

-The basics of post-production audio for content creators is brought to you by Thematic Partner Company LANDR
+This guide to post-production audio for video content creators is brought to you by Thematic Partner Company LANDR

 LANDR is the creative platform for musicians: AI-powered music mastering, distribution, plugins, collaboration, promotion and sample packs.
 Since launching in 2014, LANDR has helped millions of musicians all around the world.